 Hedgerows are part of the Boundary and Linear Features broad habitat type which also includes lines of trees, walls, stone and earth banks, grass strips and dry ditches.

-The UK BAP (2007) widened the definition to include all hedges with 80% or more of at least one native woody tree or shrub species.
+The UK BAP (2007) widened it to include all hedges with 80% or more of at least one native tree or shrub species.

-The best hedgerows in Barnsley for biodiversity are ancient, ‘species-rich’ hedgerows*.
-These hedgerows are likely to contain several tree or shrub species, veteran trees, deadwood, and a rich basal flora of herbaceous plants.
-In some cases they may include remnants of ancient woodland.
+The best hedgerows in Barnsley for biodiversity are ancient and/or ‘species-rich’ hedgerows.
+These hedgerows will consist of several tree or shrub species, may contain veteran trees and deadwood, and may possibly have a rich basal flora of herbaceous plants.
+In some cases they may be remnants of ancient woodland.

 21 important hedgerows have been identified in Barnsley: 13 species-rich old lanes, six species-rich hedgerows and two hedgerow banks.
 Only one, Black Lane, currently has LWS status as a hedgerow.
 More on sites